zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 [Msdiv 198] (#msdiv198) {#msdiv198 .ref .msdiv} (16 - 9)

 [APZ 198.1] (#apz198 .1) {#apz198 .1 .ref .apz} "Any A to the abomination
-Convenient” is to the abominator, to the abominant from the nation To the disgusting doer in jarra, to the disgusting by business, to the death-repellent To the doer, to the abomination of Zohin, by hugs, by physical sadness, Disgust from Synapies, Cousins, Blogs, Roses, Shields, Optimises The doer shall come into trouble, he shall be ashamed.
+Convenient" is to the abominator, to the abominant from the nation To the disgusting doer in jarra, to the disgusting by business, to the death-repellent To the doer, to the abomination of Zohin, by hugs, by physical sadness, Disgust from Synapies, Cousins, Blogs, Roses, Shields, Optimises The doer shall come into trouble, he shall be ashamed.

-[APZ 198.2] (#apz198 .2) {#apz198 .2 .ref .apz} "Any Facility” is this
+[APZ 198.2] (#apz198 .2) {#apz198 .2 .ref .apz} "Any Facility" is this
 Easy dismantling, I will say it.
 What if the ease is?
 A Resource Reverse, Reverse Reverse, Opposition Reverse, Alias Reverse, The doctrine policy, that the people are fulfilled, the closed door of the innate